abdihashii/practice-note-remix-app/README.md

 - Building shared packages
 - Choosing your development configuration:
   1. Full stack (Frontend + Backend)
-     - Local server with PostgreSQL in container
-     - Server in Docker container
   2. Frontend only
   3. Backend only

-     - Local server with PostgreSQL in container
-     - Server in Docker container
+Each option will set up PostgreSQL in a container and start the appropriate services.

 ### Option 2: Manual Setup